-I have brightened a few of the greyer days of the past month reviewing the contents of a portfolio of drawings that I acquired in 2017.
+I brightened a few grey days recently reviewing the contents of a portfolio of drawings that I acquired in 2017.
 I bought it for a Cotman watercolour that it contained, but sixteen other pencil drawings, seven watercolours and one photograph bundled with it have proved almost as equally engaging at the Cotman, in most cases of considerable artistic merit, besides almost always opening onto an interesting area of enquiry.

 It was bought as a lot of Sundry Drawings and Watercolours, offered at Anderson & Garland Ltd, Newcastle upon Tyne, 21 March 2-17, lot 46 as Various Artists (British 19th Century) Sundry drawings and watercolours, mainly topographical and floral studies, including a grisaille “South Gate Lynn, Norfolk”, bearing the signature J.S.
 Cotman, various sizes, all unframed in a folio.